 Farmers may want to identify a few select fields to do a stratified soil sample see what the surface compared to deep accounting of nutrients are under their management system.

-Subsurface placement of nutrients can reduce the tempory elevation of soluable nutrient on the soil surface where it is exposed to runoff or preferential flow through the soil profile elevating P losses.
-Subsurface placement exposes the soluable nutrient to more soil surface area stabilizing nutrient in the soil profile.
+Subsurface placement of nutrients can reduce the temporary elevation of soluble nutrients on the soil surface where the nutrients are exposed to runoff or preferential flow through soil profile that elevates phosphorus losses.
+Subsurface placement exposes the soluble nutrients to more soil surface area and stabilizes the nutrients in the soil profile.
 Other nutrient factors are influenced by soil profile depth.
-For example soil pH is influenced by soil formation and subsoil materials with western Ohio soils formed on a more basic (higher pH) limestone base while eastern Ohio typically has more acidic (lower pH) shale underlying the surface.
-Soil pH affects influence nutrient availability.
+For example, soil pH is influenced by soil formation and subsoil materials.
+Western Ohio soils formed on a more basic (higher pH) limestone base while eastern Ohio soils typically have more acidic (lower pH) shale underlying the surface.
+The results of soil pH influence nutrient availability.

 Questions, concerns or suggestions for website content on this practice.https://agbmps.osu.edu/submit/email-general-questions-comments-or-concerns